ehliang/resume/README.md

 # Resume
-I'm Ethan and this is my resume.
+My name is Ethan and this is my resume.<br/>
-Now you're thinking with portals.
+Now you're thinking with portals. <br/>
-:)'
+:)